Star Trek: The Experience: The History of the Future Museum

-After purchasing a ticket, visitors walked through a museum that included numerous items from Star Trek history.
-It also featured several video display devices and a timeline of Star Trek events.
-Later, there were displays for each of the major alien races, which included the Borg, Klingons, and Ferengi.
-Ticket prices eventually increased to allow visitors unlimited rides throughout the day.
+The History of the Future museum featured several props, costumes and memorabilia from throughout Star Trek history.
+It also featured video display devices and a timeline of Star Trek events.
+In later updates, displays for each of the franchise's major alien races, which included the Borg, Klingons, and Ferengi were added.

-The last section of the museum was a hallway that served as the attraction queues.
+The last section of the museum was a hallway, serving as the attraction's queues.
 The left side was for Borg Invasion 4-D, and the right side was for Klingon Encounter.
 Klingon Encounter held 27 people, while Borg Invasion 4-D held 48 people.
 Each show was constructed so that those "in the back" for the first part of the show would, in turn, likely end up in the front for the second half of either show.

-The closure of The Experience also resulted in the closure of The History of the Future Museum in 2008.
-Both were no longer available for visitors to enjoy.
+As a result of the closure of The Experience, the History of the Future Museum closed in 2008.